RecepKarayigit/choco-installer-remover/README.md

 ## Features

-- Install Chocolatey in a custom path (`C:\ProgramData\Chocolatey` by default).
+- Install or remove Chocolatey.
-- Remove Chocolatey along with environment variables and profile changes.
+- Export installed Chocolatey packages (with or without version info).
-- Restores PowerShell profile to its previous state.
+- Import Chocolatey packages from a saved list.
-- Provides clear, colored status messages (✔, ❌, ⚠, ℹ).
+- Delete all installed Chocolatey packages.
-- Checks for administrator permissions before installing.
+- Install a set of standard programs via Chocolatey.
-- Detects existing Chocolatey installations and optionally reinstalls.
+- Clear status messages and logging for all actions.

 ---